mcostillas/Plonix/docs/DUMMY_DATA_SETUP_GUIDE.md

 ## 🐛 Troubleshooting

+### Error: "tuple to be updated was already modified"
+- **Solution:** This was fixed in the latest version.
+Make sure you're using the updated script that inserts check-ins one at a time.
+- If you still see this, it means the trigger is firing multiple times.
+This is now resolved.

 ### Error: "relation does not exist"
 - **Solution:** Make sure all tables are created.
 Run the schema files first:
   - `docs/challenges-schema.sql`